National Trusts of Australia board

 Qualifications: MBA (Distinction) (Oxon), LLB (Melb), BEng (Melb), Grad Dip Leg Prac.

-Experience: Lachlan is a leading barrister in corporations and regulatory law, and has deep experience in heritage law.
-Lachlan Molesworth previously was in the Commonwealth Treasury portfolio, after a period as a Managing Solicitor at PricewaterhouseCoopers.
+Experience: Lachlan is an Australian lawyer and barrister in corporations and regulatory law, with experience in heritage law.
+Lachlan Molesworth was previously a solicitor and in the Commonwealth Treasury portfolio.

-Lachlan currently holds positions as Deputy Chair of the National Trust of Victoria, Chair of the Finance & Audit Committee of the National Trust of Victoria, Victorian Bar and is a Director of the Law Council of Australia (the peak legal body in Australia).
-He was previously on the Victorian Bar Council.
+Lachlan currently holds positions as Deputy Chair of the National Trust of Victoria, Chair of the Finance & Audit Committee of the National Trust of Australia (Victoria) and is a Director of the Law Council of Australia.

 National Trust of Australia (QLD)